cvermehren/powerbiR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# powerbiR
+# The powerbiR Package

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of powerbiR is to …
+The goal of powerbiR is to make it easy to interact with the Power BI REST API using R. It provides functions for, among other things, pushing data frames to Power BI Service, refreshing imported datasets, monitor refresh statuses and pulling useful metadata about workspaces and users.

 ## Installation